 Splendid Isolation with Thomas Johnston

-Welcome to our final edition of Splendid Isolation which engages artists on how the current crisis has affected their arts practice!
+Welcome to our latest edition of Splendid Isolation which engages artists on how the current crisis has affected their arts practice!

 Here we gain some wonderful insight into the world of traditional musician, Thomas Johnston.